NSO-developer/nso-gitbook/cisco-ios/README-ned-settings.md

   Settings used when writing to device.

+    - write method <enum> (default cli)

+      Select method to upload and write config in a commit to the device.

+      cli  - Use the IOS CLI to send lines.

+      scp  - Use SCP client to upload config to the device and then copy (merge) it to running-config.

     - write memory-method <WORD> (default write memory)

       Change method to write config to memory.